Cute + Creative Ideas For Elf on the Shelf

 Really though, my concern is for the kids (sorry, Elves) and for the relationship between the children and the parents who are using this tactic to manipulate their children’s behaviour.
 Let’s go through the issues with this tradition:

-- It is lying.
+It is lying.
 Children are often not able to distinguish between fantasy and reality; they need us to help them figure that out.
 Telling children that the Elf is an animate being and ‘watching’ them is a lie, whichever way you cut it.
-Lying to adults is wrong.
-Lying to children is wrong.
-Lying is wrong.
-I think I’ve covered it.

-2. It is manipulative.
-Think about how you’d feel if you found out that one of your younger children had been telling their siblings that their Lego toy or Minnie Mouse doll or whatever, was ‘watching’ them and threatening them that the younger sibling had to comply with the older kid’s standard of behaviour or they would be punished?
-(Taking toys away from children or telling them they will be taken away is punishing them).
-I hope that most people would be horrified to discover this, and I reckon most people would take steps to ensure that it stopped.
-But a lot of parents are perfectly happy to do this exact same thing to their children, during a time that is supposed to be lovely and heartwarming.
-Not cool.
+It is manipulative.
+Think about how you’d feel if you found out that one of your younger children had been telling their siblings that their Lego toy or Minnie Mouse doll was ‘watching’ them and threatening them that the younger sibling had to comply with the older kid’s standard of behaviour or they would be punished.
+How would you feel about this?

 If you need more reasons not to use Elf on the shelf as a mean festive spy, remember that kids copy what they experience.
 Do we really want our children to be looking out for every fault and misdemeanour of others, seeking ways to jump on others’ failures and threaten and punish them?